 Roasted Red Pepper Pasta Sauce

 Line a cookie sheet with parchment paper and preheat your oven to 350° F.

 Roughly chop 2 Red Bell Peppers, 1 Red Onion, and 1 Jalapeno (carefully remove seeds first) and place on cookie sheet.
 Also cut 6 cherry tomatoes in half and place alongside the other veggies.
 And finally add 5 or 6 cloves of garlic and season lightly with salt and pepper.

 Drizzle all the veggies with several tablespoons of Balsamic Vinegar and roast them in your oven for 30 minutes.

 Meanwhile, sauté an 8oz package of sliced mushrooms in ¼ cup of Reduced Sodium Soy Sauce, until they have softened, and then set aside.

 After the veggies have finished roasting in the oven, place them in a blender and add 1 cup of unsweetened Almond Milk.
 Blend on high to puree.
-Pour sauce into the pan with the mushrooms and season with ½ tsp of Garlic Powder and ¼ tsp of Sea Salt.
+Pour sauce into the pan with the mushrooms and season with ½ teaspoon of Garlic Powder and ¼ teaspoon of Sea Salt.